Ethics of Research Involving Human Participants

 6.8 Ongoing Research

-REBs are guided by Tri-Council Policy recommendations for continuing review procedures but may develop other means of continuing ethics review as needed.
+REBs are guided by TCPS2 recommendations for continuing review procedures but may develop other means of continuing ethics review as needed provided such means are not in conflict with the requirements of the TCPS2.
 REBs determine the nature of the continuing review process, including the intervals at which the researcher must submit materials, if any, for review.
 Normally, continuing review consists of at least the submission of a succinct annual status report to the REB documenting any changes in the study.
 The REB must be notified promptly when the project concludes.

 Researchers are required to report to the REB any changes in research design, procedures, instruments, sample characteristics, and so forth that are contemplated after ethics approval has been granted.
 The REB, through full or expedited review, depending on the nature of the proposed changes, must approve the changes before the modified research can proceed or continue.